erenuito/Football-Player-Value-Prediction-Project/README.md

 ### 2) SEO Player Value UI

 In the first part of our project, we wanted to present the results from our ML model to users more clearly through the UI, displaying predicted values of women football players.
+We tried to design an interface as user-friendly as possible.
 ![image](https://github.com/user-attachments/assets/dba5b94e-894e-43c3-9e14-59f358fb3c30)

 The functionality of the search button in our project interface is demonstrated.